Ben Marshall (footballer): International career

 Marshall made his debut for the England U21s in a European U21 Championship qualifier against Azerbaijan at the Dalga Arena, coming on as a 61st-minute substitute for Wilfried Zaha.
 England went on to win the game 2–0.

+Personal life

+In May 2026, it was reported that Marshall had lost his footballer fortunes though poor financial decisions and was spared jail after going on a drunken vandalism spree in an antique shop in Newport, Shropshire.